Account Link Extension

 If the user selects Continue, they will be redirected to Facebook to authenticate.
 If the user is already logged in, Facebook will redirect back to the application, and the user will be automatically linked.
 If they are not logged in, they will be prompted to authenticate with their Facebook credentials.
 After Facebook redirects back to Auth0, the Facebook account will be linked with the Google account.
 This process ensures that the user has the credentials to authenticate to both accounts, which allows the accounts to be linked safely and correctly.

-Note that the extension does not support passwordless connections.
+Note that the extension does not support passwordless connections, flows started using device authorization, or the SAML and WS-federation protocols.
 For connections not supported by the Account Link extension, see Account Linking – Server-Side Implementation and User Initiated Account Linking – Client-Side Implementation as alternative options.

 Install and configure extension

 Go to Auth0 Dashboard > Extensions, and select Auth0 Account Link.
 The Install Extension window opens.

 The extension will create a new application named